core-wg/oscore/draft-ietf-core-object-security.md

 Uri-Path and Uri-Query follow the processing defined in {{inner-options}}, and are thus encrypted and transported in the COSE object.
 The remaining options are composed into the Proxy-Uri included in the options part of the OSCORE message, which has value:

 * Proxy-Uri = "coap://example.com"

-The presence of "example.com" is for illustrative reasons to indicate a non-default value, whereas the use of default values is strongly recommended (see {{uri-host}}).

 See Sections 6.1 and 12.6 of {{RFC7252}} for more details.